How to Sell a Gun in Wyoming

 Private Sale of a Firearm in Wyoming

-In Wyoming, there are no specific state laws governing private sales between private parties, regardless of whether you are selling a handgun, rifle, or any other type of firearm.
+In Wyoming, there are no specific state laws governing private gun sales between private parties, regardless of whether you are selling a handgun, rifle, or any other type of firearm.
 However, federal law still applies and penalties do exist for selling to an ineligible person, selling a defaced firearm, or selling a restricted firearm.
 Guidance on private sales is provided by the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).

 Penalties for Unlawful Sales